Lattice homology and Seiberg-Witten Floer spectra: Computations

 Now consider the commutative diagram

 where the rows are induced by the inclusion of $S^1$ into $G$ and the columns are given by taking $S^1$-fixed points.
-The map $r$ is as in the proof of Lemma~\ref{lem:k-calc-projective}; this sends
+The map in the bottom row is as in the proof of Lemma~\ref{lem:k-calc-projective}; this sends